GSA 2020 (updated 15 Sept. 2020)

 - I want to advertise in the program.
 How can I?

 There will not be a traditional printed program this year.
 The company with which we are working will create an easily accessible Exhibitors’ Gallery as part of the online program.
 It will be available before the online conference begins.
-The Gallery will enable individual publishers to advertise their publications.
+The Gallery will enable individual publishers to advertise their publications and provide other relevant information.

 - How can I feature my books and meet with potential authors, etc.?

 The Exhibitors’ Gallery will enable individual exhibitors to display their books and journals in formats that work best for each publisher.
 Publishers’ blogs could work very well in this space.
 We’ll also provide opportunities for publishers and potential authors to meet during the conference.
-Details will follow in this space!
+If you would like to reserve a Zoom room to host a special event as a publisher, please contact Dr. Benita Blessing at email@example.com.

 - What can I do to help make the 2020 Annual Conference a positive experience?